Brain Parts & Neurotransmitters

 - Corpus callosum - connects the left and right hemispheres and helps them communicate, made of 25 million nerve fibers

-- Basal Ganglia – involved in learned skills, above limbic system on both sides of thalamus
+- Basal Ganglia – involved in learned skills, above limbic system on both sides of the thalamus

 - Thalamus - deep inside the brain, relay station for senses, hearing, movement, retrieval of

-- Hippocampus – in temporal lobe, involved in learning & memory
+- Hippocampus – in the temporal lobe, involved in learning & memory

-- Hypothalamus- bottom center of midbrain, involved in appetite, hormones, digestion, circulation, emotions, sleep
+- Hypothalamus- bottom center of the midbrain, involved in appetite, hormones, digestion, circulation, emotions, sleep

 - Cerebellum - below occipital area, involved in cognition, emotions, coordinates body movement, maintains balance & posture